Phenzic/smart-contract-unit-testing-with-truffle/ReadMe.md

 }
 ```

-To confirm you have no existing errors in your contract, run the command `npx truffle compile` on your terminal and a successful result should look like the image below.
+To confirm you have no existing errors in your contract, run the command `npx truffle compile` on your terminal, and a successful result should look like the image below.
 ![compiling_contract](https://user-images.githubusercontent.com/69092079/206871446-9219cf8b-727d-4750-b88a-11739d9c27d6.jpg)

-Now that you know the different functions in the sample.sol contract and you’re familiar with what they do.
+Now that you know the different functions in the `Sample.sol` contract and you’re familiar with what they do.
 Next, you’ll learn how to create a unit test script to test subsections of the contract you just made.

 # Writing the Unit Test Script

-Now that you have created the `Sample.sol` contract, you can now begin writing the unit tests for the contract.
-After completing these tests you’ll have a basic idea of how to create unit tests for smart contracts.
+Now that you have created the `Sample.sol` contract, you can begin writing the unit tests for the contract.
+After completing these tests, you’ll have a basic idea of how to create unit tests for smart contracts.

 A very common pattern used when writing unit tests for smart contracts is: